lambda-direct/difff/src/articles/content/xml.md

 ## What is XML file format?

-**XML (eXtensible Markup Language)** - .xml extention, which are plain text files with the standard XML syntax to store and transporting data.
+**XML (eXtensible Markup Language)** - .xml extention, which are plain text files with the standard XML syntax used for storing and transporting data.
 Provide accessibility across various platforms and devices.

 ### Structure rules: